 Law-Enforcement Officers: Sworn law-enforcement officers, including University of Delaware Police Officers, whose official duties require them to be on University property, may carry guns, firearms, ammunition, and other weapons consistent with their law enforcement responsibilities and in compliance with state and federal law and the rules and regulations of their employing agencies.

-Authorized by the Chief of Police: The Chief of the University of Delaware Police (“Chief of Police”) may, in his/her sole discretion, authorize a person to possess, store, or use a weapon on University property under the following circumstances:
+Authorized by the Chief of Police: The Chief of the University of Delaware Police (“Chief of Police”) may, in his/her sole discretion, authorize a person to possess, store, or use a weapon on University property, such as the following examples:

 Educational or artistic display, parade, or ceremony in connection with a University-sponsored activity;